Chair-for-Security-Engineering/Write-Write/README.md

 The code is for demonstration purposes only.
 Any use is at your own risk.
 Please note that use for criminal purposes is prohibited and will be prosecuted.
 The authors are not liable for any damage caused.

-## Libtea Dependecies
+## Libtea Dependencies
-The **demo** program has a dependecy on Libtea, for installation instructions see [Libtea](https://github.com/libtea/frameworks).
+The **demo** program has a dependency on Libtea, for installation instructions see [Libtea](https://github.com/libtea/frameworks).
 It is sufficient to build the cache variant using `make libtea-x86-cache`.
-The demo program uses the library to get a verified minimal eviciton set and access physical addresses. +
+The demo program uses the library to get a verified minimal eviction set and access physical addresses. +

 For the **evsets** program, libtea is optional and can be used to verify the results.